ezra-bible-app/ezra-bible-app/BUILD.md

 ### Install dependencies

 The following dependencies are valid for Debian/Ubuntu based distributions.
-Ezra Bible Software has been successfully built for other distributions as well (Linux Mint 18, Debian 10, Fedora 29, OpenSuse, CentOS).
+Ezra Bible App has been successfully built for other distributions as well (Linux Mint 18, Debian 10, Fedora 29, OpenSuse, CentOS).
 To see how the dependencies look like for your distribution, have a look at the Docker files [here](https://github.com/ezra-project/ezra-project/tree/master/docker).

 Install compiler/lib dependencies by running the following command: `sudo apt-get install build-essential npm nodejs libsqlite3-0 libcurl4-gnutls-dev libicu-dev pkg-config git cmake`

 ### Setup and build

-1. Clone Ezra Bible Software from git repo or unpack sources from release
+1. Clone Ezra Bible App from git repo or unpack sources from release
-2. Install Ezra Bible Software dependencies by running this commmand in the project dir: `npm install`
+2. Install Ezra Bible App dependencies by running this commmand in the project dir: `npm install`
 3. Rebuild C/C++ dependencies by running this command in the project dir: `npm run rebuild`

-After performing these steps you can run Ezra Bible Software by running this command in the project dir: `npm start`
+After performing these steps you can run Ezra Bible App by running this command in the project dir: `npm start`

 ### Create a release directory